MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 - Follow [Azure’s Network guidelines](/windows-server/remote/remote-desktop-services/network-guidance).
 - A subnet within the virtual network and available IP address space.

-The vNET needs to be created in the same location with your hosted machines.
+The VNet needs to be created in the same location with your hosted machines.
 You can find the following mapping with your environment Geo:

 - US: East US
 - Europe: North Europe